Skills and Drills

 Skill Level: Advanced.

-Using a laser pointer as the line of delivery, throw rocks, view and adjust.
+Using a laser pointer as the line of delivery, throw rocks with feedback from the laser.
 This drill can be done alone with some effort.
 Setup the laser at about half sheet.
-The beam should be set at the middle of the rock's striking band and on line to your Drawback Point.
+The beam should be set at the middle of the rock's striking band and on line to your drawback point.
 Visually (or use a string) establish the broom at the far end.
 The laser beam becomes the line of delivery.
 Throw at the broom and, if alone setup a camera just behind the laser and record each delivery.
 This back and forth can be tedious.
 If possible have another player or coach view and record each delivery.
 Make adjustments as necessary.

 Delivery Weight Control Drills